aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On the **New** blade, click **Create**.

-### Task 2: Test the Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
+### Task 2: Test the  Microsoft Entra ID-based Conditional Access policy for all Azure Virtual Desktop connections

 1. On your lab computer, open an **InPrivate** web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing the **aduser5** user principal name you identified earlier in this exercise and the password you set when creating this user account.